Marcoby-Dev-Ops/Nexus/docs/NEXUS_VISION_EXECUTION_PLAN.md

     -   This is our analytical lens.
 SEE provides a clear, data-driven understanding of the health of the company, its departments, and its workflows.
 It's the engine for objective insight.
 -   **ACT: The Automation Engine**
     -   This is our operational force.
 ACT is used to implement the creative ideas from THINK and execute on the factual insights from SEE through powerful, automated workflows.
 It's the engine for execution.
--   **Continuous Learning:** Every cycle of THINK, SEE, and ACT feeds back into the Nexus Brain, making the entire system smarter, more proactive, and more valuable for all users (the data flywheel).
+-   **Continuous Learning:** Every cycle of SEE, ACT, and THINK feeds back into the Nexus Brain, making the entire system smarter, more proactive, and more valuable for all users (the data flywheel).

 ### Personal & Team Workspace Trinity:
 This Trinity is applied at every level: